Key Principles of Change Management

 • Hierarchical differences

-You may be asking how can you possibly be this specific in delivering change?
-The answer to which is that “its not as hard as you think if you have a decent change agent network”.
+You may be asking; how can you possibly be this specific in delivering change?
+The answer to which is that it is not as hard as you think if you have invested into creating a Change Agent Network.

 Change Agent Network

-A critical component of any change programme is a robust Change Agent Network, facilitating organization-wide stakeholder engagement and communications throughout the change life cycle
+A critical component of any change programme is a robust Change Agent Network, facilitating organisation-wide stakeholder engagement and communications throughout the change life cycle.

-Change agents receive dedicated training enabling them to disseminate communications out to a wider audience.
-A well run network typically benefits from having advocates at three levels of the business: Sponsors/Leaders; Team Leaders/Middle Management; and Key or Super Users.
+Change agents receive dedicated training, enabling them to disseminate communications to a wider audience.
+A well-run network typically benefits from having advocates at three levels of the business: Sponsors & Leaders, Team Leaders & Middle Management, and Key or Super Users.
 This supports the mitigation of risk that middle management often presents in its opposition to change.

-Our final change management principle is focused around sustaining stakeholder awareness around the change.
+Our final Change Management principle is focused on sustaining stakeholder awareness around the change.

 Most of us have a knee-jerk reaction to change.
-We will try out the new change initiative and struggle through any emotional resistance.
-Then when we have a deadline looming and pressure mounts, we revert to our previous behavior.
+We will try out the new initiative and push through emotional resistance or technical difficulties; however, when a deadline is introduced and pressure mounts, we revert to previous behaviour.
 That is when your change success rate can start to suffer.

 It is critical to continue to take the temperature on change during large transformational programs.
 You can use the Change Readiness Assessment, running it again, or you can kick off a Stakeholder Assurance Assessment.

-The result is a change dashboard that accurately identifies the pain points allowing senior management and the change team to accurately plan future change interventions in order to sustain the change.
+The result is a change dashboard that accurately identifies the pain points, allowing senior management and the change team to accurately plan future change interventions in order to sustain the change already introduced.

 Stakeholder Assurance Dashboard

-The key benefit here is the promotion of a culture that drives a repeatable and robust analysis of where pain points are in a programme, followed by a proven methodology for fixing the problems you identify in order to drive significant efficiencies.
+The key benefit here is the promotion of a culture that drives a repeatable and robust analysis of where pain points are in the programme, followed by a proven methodology for fixing the problems you identify in order to drive significant efficiencies that will stay.

 Summary

-In Summary, change is hard.
-We are not trying to dispute that.
-However with a greater awareness of organizational change management and its benefits, a change model integrated with programme delivery and a few key principles for change management introduced through this guide, we believe that you have a strong chance of improving your programme’s success.
+In a nutshell, change is hard.
+However, with a greater awareness of organisational Change Management and its benefits, a change model integrated with programme delivery and a few key principles for Change Management introduced through this guide, we believe that you have a strong chance of improving your programme’s success.

 Share on Linkedin